Prathviraj-B-N/stay_watch/ReadME.md

 21. in admin.py you can edit admin panel look you can add search fields etc to admin panel by defining a class
             ex: class StayAdmin(admin.ModelAdmin):

+22. User Auth
+        Create a new app for auth lets call it stayAuth